Understanding the GameEngine

 static int SafeParseInt(String aStr)A safe (no exceptions) way to extract an integer number from a string.
 If the number begins with "0x" then it is assumed to be hexadecimal.
 Leading white space is ignored, and the first character that is not part of the number ends the scan.

-Parameters aStr The string from which to extract that character Returns The number parsed, or 0 if none
+Parameters aStr The string to convert to a number Returns The number parsed, or 0 if none

 static String SeeHex(String before, int whom, String after)Formats an integer as hexadecimal and returns it with a prefix and suffix.
 This is useful when printing numbers that you want to see the bits of.